sarathbabu-wyd/AWS-Administration/CLOUD_PRACTITIONER/aws_cloud.md

 # DATABASES AND ANALYTICS

-* If you are storing data on disk,would be on EBS drive,an EBS volume,an EC2 instance store,Amazon S3 you have limits.if you need to store data in structure way use Database.
+* If you are storing data on disk,would be on EBS drive,an EBS volume,an EC2 instance store,Amazon S3 you have limits.If you need to store data in structure way we use Database.
 * Structure will allow you to build indexes, we can do per files operations.
 * Database are optimized for a purpose and come with different features,shapes and constraints.